pkardas/notes/books/fundamentals-of-architecture.md

 Problems that require different configurations for each location or client match extremely well with this architecture style.
 Another example is a product that places a strong emphasis on user customization and feature extensibility.

+## Chapter 13: Service-Based Architecture Style

+A hybrid of the microservices, one of the most pragmatic architecture styles (flexible, simpler and cheaper than microservices/even-driven services).

+Topology: a distributed macro layered structure consisting of a separately deployed user interface, separately deployed coarse-grained services (domain services) and a monolithic database.
+Because the services typically share a single monolithic database, the number of services within an application context range between 4 and 12.

+Base on scalability, fault tolerance, and throughput - multiple instances of a domain service can exist.
+Multiple instances require some load-balancing.

+Many variants exist within the service-based architecture:

+- single monolithic user interface
+- domain-based user interface
+- service-based user interface

+Similarly, you can break apart a single monolithic database, going as far as domain-scoped databases.

+Service-based architecture uses a centrally shared database.
+Because of small number of services, database connections are not usually an issue.
+Database changes, can be an issue.
+If not done properly, a table schema change can impact every service, making database changes very costly task in terms of effort and coordination.

+One way to mitigate the impact and risk of database changes is to logically partition the database and manifest the logical partitioning through federated shared libraries.
+Changes to a table within a particular logical domain, impacts only those services using that shared library.

+When making changes to shared tables, lock the common entity objects and restrict change access to only the database team.
+This helps control change and emphasizes the significance of changes to the common tables used by all services.

+Service based architecture - one of the most pragmatic architecture styles, natural fit when doing DDD, preserves ACID better than any other distributed architecture, good level of architectural modularity.